General Eligibility Guidelines

 Titles submitted for the Cookbook of the Year must either feature Irish cooking OR be written by an Irish author (ie born on the island of Ireland or Irish by citizenship or long-term residence.)

-Submissions for the writing.ie Short Story of the Year Award are administered by writing.ie – for info on eligibility and how to enter click here to visit writing.ie
+Submissions for the writing.ie Short Story of the Year Award are administered by writing.ie – click here for more information

-Submissions for the Listowel Writers Week Irish Poem of the Year are administered by Listowel Writers Week – for info on eligibility and how to enter click here to visit Listowel Writers Week
+Submissions for the Listowel Writers Week Irish Poem of the Year are administered by Listowel Writers Week – click here for more information

 Publishers are requested to ensure that shortlisted titles remain in print at the time of the awards.